Hawaiian monk seal: Conservation

 In 1909, President Theodore Roosevelt created the Hawaiian Islands Reservation that included the Northwest Hawaiian islands.
 The Reservation later became the Hawaiian Islands National Wildlife Refuge (HINWR) and moved under the jurisdiction of the U.S. Fish and Wildlife Service (USFWS).
 Throughout the 1980s, the National Marine Fisheries Service completed various versions of an Environmental Impact Statement that designated the Northwest Hawaiian Islands as a critical habitat for the Hawaiian monk seal.
 The designation prohibited lobster fishing in waters less than 10 fathom in the Northwest Hawaiian Islands and within 20 nmi of Laysan Island.
 The National Marine Fisheries Service designated all beach areas, lagoon waters, and ocean waters out to a depth of 10 fathom (later 20 fathom) around the Northwestern Hawaiian Islands, except for one of the Midway group, Sand Island.
-In 2006, a Presidential Proclamation established the Papahanaumokuakea Marine National Monument, which incorporated the Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve, the Midway Atoll National Wildlife Refuge, the Hawaiian Islands National Wildlife Refuge, and the Battle of Midway National Memorial, thus creating the largest marine protected area in the world and affording the Hawaiian monk seal further protection.
+In 2006, a Presidential Proclamation established the Papahānaumokuākea Marine National Monument, which incorporated the Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve, the Midway Atoll National Wildlife Refuge, the Hawaiian Islands National Wildlife Refuge, and the Battle of Midway National Memorial, thus creating the largest marine protected area in the world and affording the Hawaiian monk seal further protection.

 NOAA cultivated a network of volunteers to protect the seals while they bask or bear and nurse their young.
 NOAA is funding considerable research on seal population dynamics and health in conjunction with the Marine Mammal Center.

 From NOAA, several programs and networks were formed to help the Hawaiian monk seal.
 Community programs such as PIRO have helped to improve community standards for the Hawaiian monk seal.
 The program also creates networks with the Native Hawaiians on the island to network more people in the fight for conservation of the seals.
 The Marine Mammal Response Network (MMRN) is partnered with NOAA and several other government agencies that deal with land and marine wildlife.

 The Recovery Plan for the Hawaiian Monk Seal identifies public outreach and education as a key action for promoting the conservation of the Hawaiian monk seal and its habitat.

 To raise awareness of the species' plight, on June 11, 2008, a state law designated the Hawaiian monk seal as Hawaii's official State Mammal.

 The task is to identify a manner of alleviation that is possible, cost-effective, and likely to maximize the organic return (in terms of growth potential) until much time has passed and natural conditions allow scientists to observe the effects.